SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/exam_preparation.md

 ```

 When preparing for your exams, start by completing all the lab exercises and reviewing the content presented within the unit.
-After this, look for any sample or practice papers provided by the unit coordinator 1.
+After this, look for any sample or practice papers provided by the unit coordinator.

 ### Well-being During Study ###

 As you study, take care of your overall well-being.
-This includes eating healthy food, engaging in daily physical activity, and ensuring you get enough sleep by going to bed at a consistent time 2.
+This includes eating healthy food, engaging in daily physical activity, and ensuring you get enough sleep by going to bed at a consistent time.

 ### Staying Focused ###
 One of the most important things you can do is keep your mind focused.
 Here are some additional tips to help you stay focused: